john-hogeboom/simple-cloud-torrent/README.md

 interval_seconds: 120
 zip_files: True

+Or, alternately, leave these fields blank if your path variable is set to include those directories

 3. Add all client's Mega username and password to the spreadsheet 'accounts.csv'
 4. will finish this readme later